 As recommended, a fluoride dental rinse can help improve oral health, especially for children who live in cities that don’t add fluoride to the drinking water.

 Children can be seen by their dentist as early as the first tooth to get acquainted, become accustomed to dental examinations and develop a relationship of trust with the dentist.
-Parents should also set a good example of keeping up with their own home care and scheduled dental visits.
+Parents should also set a good example of keeping up with their own home care, get the right baby equipment from BabyMonitorsRev.com and schedule dental visits.

 Dental cleanings and exams twice a year or more often if recommended can also prevent problems.